NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 The name of a schedule that defines when the evaporative cooler is available.
 A schedule value of 0 indicates that the evaporative cooler is off for that time period.
 A schedule value greater than 0 indicates that the evaporative cooler can operate during the time period.
 If this field is blank, the schedule has values of 1 for all time periods.

-#### Field: Cooler Effectiveness
+#### Field: Cooler Design Effectiveness

-This field specifies the effectiveness that is applied to the wetbulb depression to determine the conditions leaving the cooler.
-This model assumes that the effectiveness is constant.
+This field specifies the effectiveness at design flow rate that is applied to the wetbulb depression to determine the conditions leaving the cooler.
+This model assumes that the effectiveness can vary with supply air flow rate.
+For effectiveness variation with supply air flow fraction enter the “Effectiveness Flow Ratio Modifier Curve Name” input field below.
+The flow fraction is the ratio of the sum of current primary air and secondary air sides flow rates and the sum of the design flow rates.

+#### Field: Effectiveness Flow Ratio Modifier Curve Name

+This curve modifies the effectiveness design value specified the previous field by multiplying the value by the result of this curve.
+The modifying curve is a function of flow fraction, which is the ratio of the current primary air flow rates divided by the design primary air flow rates.
+If this input field is left blank, the effectiveness is assumed to be constant.
+Any curve or table with one independent variable can be used.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

-#### Field: Recirculationg Water Pump Power Consumption
+#### Field: Recirculationg Water Pump Design Power

-This field is used to specify the power consumed by the water pump that circulates water in Watts.
+This numeric input field is the recirculating and spray pump electric power at Secondary Design Air Flow Rate in W. This is the nominal water recirculating and spray pump power of evaporative cooler at primary air design flow rates and cooler design effectiveness.
+This input field is autosizable.

+#### Field: Water Pump Power Sizing Factor

+This numeric input field value is recirculating water pump sizing factor in W/(m3/s).
+This field is used when the previous field is set to autosize.
+The pump design electric power is scaled with Secondary Design Air Flow Rate.

+#### Field: Water Pump Power Modifier Curve Name

+This alpha input field is the name of a dimensionless normalized pump power modifying curve.
+This curve modifies the pump electric power in the previous field by multiplying the design power by the result of this curve.
+The normalized curve is a function of the primary air flow fraction as independent variable.
+The curve shall yield a value of 1.0 at a flow fraction of 1.0.
+The flow fraction is the ratio of the primary air during current operation divided by primary air Design Air Flow Rate.
+If this input field is left blank, the pump power is assumed to lineary vary with the load.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

 #### Field: Air Inlet Node Name